cloudflare/cloudflare-ingress-controller/docs/guide_ha_tunnel.md

 # High Availability with Argo Tunnels
-A guild to setting up high availability with argo tunnels to span Kubernetes clusters or even cloud providers.
+A guide to setting up high availability with argo tunnels to span replicas, Kubernetes clusters, or even cloud providers.

 - Spanning Clusters